gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 iOS is only a swipe away: you can use a modern web browser like Safari to download software, expand archives more quickly with Files, watch videos picture-in-picture, listen to streaming music and so many other things that aren't doable (or are very tricky to do) on a real classic Macintosh.

-This setup is the best of both worlds, and that's why I refer to it the Ultimate Classic Macintosh.
+This setup is the best of both worlds, and that's why I refer to it as the Ultimate Classic Macintosh.

 ### Forthcoming posts